chanzuckerberg/pyrepl/README.md

 * Tests and demos known to work on Linux and Windows.
 On Windows, you may find [Windows Build Tools](https://www.npmjs.com/package/windows-build-tools) useful.
 * Untested on macOS (let me know if you test it and it works)
 * Many of the devDependencies packages are only needed for demos, eg, `lodash.throttle`, `electron`and`electron-rebuild`.
-* If you're testing on MacOS and get a `node-gyp` error during installation due to a `python` version issue, try using the MacOS default python using `npm config set python /usr/bin/python`
+* If getting a `node-gyp` error during installation on macOS due to a `python` version issue try using the macOS default python using `npm config set python /usr/bin/python`